aws-powertools/powertools-lambda-python/docs/quickstart.md

                 Description: "API Gateway endpoint URL for Prod stage for Hello World function"
                 Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```
-In this example we added two methods `hello_name` and `hello` next to each other.
-We added `Router` class that allow us to register what method should be called when specific request comes.
+In this example, two `hello_name` and `hello` methods were added side by side.
+We added the 'Router' class which allows us to record the method that should be called when the specific request arrives.
-We created instance of it and added configuration with mapping between processing methods and http request method.
+We created the instance and added the configuration with the mapping of the processing methods and the http query method.
-In lambda handler we call router instance get method to fetch reference to processing method (`hello` or `hello_name`) that will handle the request.
+In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query.
-Finally we run this method and return result to API Gateway.
+Lastly, we run this method and send the results back to API Gateway.

-Thanks to this approach, we can simplify our infrastructure configuration since we added all API Gateway path under `HelloWorldFunction` event section.
+This approach allows us to simplify the configuration of our infrastructure since we have added all Gateway API paths in the `HelloWorldFunction` event section.
-Downside of current approach is that we need to add custom class and with every new method or path we want to serve we need to add explicit configuration.
+The downside of the current approach is that we have to add custom classes and with every new method or path we want to serve, we have to add an explicit configuration.
-Also, we need to understand API Gateway request event structure in order to decapsulate requested path and http method.
+In addition, we need to understand the structure of the API Gateway request events to deduce the requested path and the http method.
-In order to mitigate this downsides we use Lambda Powertools.
+To compensate for this, we use Lambda Powertools.

 === "app.py"